By David Thomason Alexander for CoinWeek …..

 A native of Dayton, Pennsylvania, Elder was now among the nation’s leading professional numismatists and auctioneers.
 Possessed of a considerable skill as a writer and often driven by a ferocious temper, he was famous for freely expressed opinions on issues of the day, unsparing on his attacks on perceived enemies (Thomas DeLorey, “Thomas L. Elder, a Catalogue of His Tokens and Medals,” The Numismatist, June 1980).

-Elder formed an especially venomous opinion of Zerbe and an opposition to his doings that would boil over in the fiercely disputed ANA election of 1909.
-This still lay in the future as Zerbe plugged away at sales of souvenir gold coins of the LPE and the Lewis & Clark Exposition that followed.
+Elder formed an especially venomous opinion of Farran Zerbe, as well as an opposition to his doings that would boil over in the fiercely disputed ANA election of 1909.
+This still lay in the future as Zerbe plugged away at sales of souvenir gold coins of the LPE and the Lewis and Clark Exposition that followed.
 Fast forward and we find his greatest sales opportunity coming in 1915 at the Panama Pacific International Exposition in San Francisco.

 The ambitious Pan-Pac souvenir coin program was highly imaginative and included both octagonal and round gold $50 pieces, $2.50 and $1 coins and a silver half dollar.
 These were sold singly and in a variety of sets and ornate hand-hammered copper frames of considerable cost.